 16. Board Interaction with Third Party Constituencies

-The Board believes that management speaks for the Company, and therefore it will not normally be appropriate for Board members to speak on behalf of the Company to investors, employees, the press or other third parties.
-However, there may be instances in which selected Board members, may be asked to participate in conversations with representatives of various constituencies, although those interactions will be coordinated with appropriate members of management.
+The Board believes that management speaks for the Company, and therefore the Board will not normally have Board members to speak on behalf of the Company to investors, employees, the press or other third parties.
+However, there may be instances in which selected Board members may be asked to participate in conversations with representatives of various constituencies and in such instances those interactions will be coordinated with appropriate members of management.
 In addition, the Company has established a process for interested shareholders to contact the Board directly, on a confidential basis, c/o the Presiding Director, Hasbro, Inc., P.O.
 Box 495, Pawtucket, Rhode Island 02860.

 17. Access to Independent Advisors